ilios/ilios/docs/ilios_php_version_policy.md

 ### The Ilios PHP Version Policy

 At any given time, the Ilios application will only be supported on the very latest minor version of PHP 7 and, for the first 3 months of that version's release, we will also ensure support for the previous minor version.
-After 3 months, only the newest version will continue to be supported.
+After 3 months, only Ilios instances running on the newest version of PHP will continue to be supported.

 #### Policy Example